preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/api.md

 	}`

 ### Permission Semantics
 Additional permission-level decisions are left to the discretion of the implementer, as are any notion of "built in" or "default" Roles.
 A Role may be assigned to any combination of User or Group types via a polymorphic Assignment.
-Permissions across all roles and MUST be unionable and in a "deny-allow" semantic.
+The set of permissions defined across all roles must support arbitrary unions of the various permissions while still supporting clear "deny-allow" semantics.
 That is, a User or Group is assumed to not hold a permission until/unless it is explicitly granted by an assigned Role.
 Users/Groups may hold an Assignment to 0..* Roles, and vice versa, and special semantics SHALL NOT be given to the order in which Assignments have been made.
 A given User or Group SHALL NOT be allowed to hold multiple Assignments to the same Role.

 ### Permission Conflict and Non-Revocation
 As the Marketplace RBAC operates on a strict deny-allow semantic, no mechanism is supported to permit "revocation" of privileges or anti-Roles.
 While defining a mechanism may be tempting to supporting Roles such as "suspended users" or "provisional accounts", doing so would be overly complicated for most implementations.
 Setting the value of a permission to "false", null, or any other non-true value SHALL NOT have any effect.
 For example, in cases where a permission is set to true in a Role and false in another, the values SHALL be "or’d" together.
 In other words, any true value in any Role grants the permission of interest.